Plumbing contractors in

 Meet experience requirements

-Complete 4 years of plumbing experience under licensed contractor or approved apprenticeship program through community college or trade school
+Complete 4 years of plumbing experience under licensed contractor or approved apprenticeship program.
+Document all experience with employer verification forms.

 Submit application